titipata/detecting-scientific-claim/README.md

 **Note** that you have to remove `output` folder first before running.

-## Web service
+## Predicting discourse

-You can download trained model
+We trained the LSTM model on structured abstracts from Pubmed to predict discourse (`RESULTS`, `METHODS`, `CONCLUSIONS`, `BACKGROUND`, `OBJECTIVE`) from a given sentence.
+You can download trained model from Amazon S3

 ```bash
 wget https://s3-us-west-2.amazonaws.com/pubmed-rct/model.tar.gz